Chorley Council will be setting up a housing company to provide more affordable homes for local people.

 The proposal, which is a key part of the council’s corporate strategy, will see the authority provide a mix of affordable housing and private rented homes.

 Councillor Jane Fitzsimons, who is responsible for housing at Chorley Council, said: “This is another example of us doing something different to act on what people tell us is important to them while balancing the books as our government grant completely disappears.

 “Far too many people in the borough are telling us they can’t afford their own home, or can’t even afford to rent in Chorley, and one way we can do something about this is by influencing the housing market ourselves.

 “By setting up a housing company we aim to provide a number of properties at an affordable rate while improving the standard of homes in the private rented sector, particularly for people with limited choice.”

-The plan would see the authority borrow up to £13.8 million to fund the project as part of a long term investment for the council.
+The plan would see the authority borrow up to £13.8 million to fund the project as part of a long term investment that take nine years to cover its costs and start to generate a profit for the council.

 The move to set up a housing company is something other local authorities have done successfully and could include a mix of new homes bought direct from developers, the development of homes on council-owned land and the purchase of homes from the wider housing market.